Authorised Representative: Full Guide on Regulation (EU) 2019/1020 and How to Avoid Legal Pitfalls When Selling Products to the EU

 See here how the authorised representative is indicated on this packaging:

-In other words, they make sure that the products being sold are safe and of good quality.
-This reduces the risk of accidents, injuries and disastrous product recalls.
+This ensures that the products being sold are safe and of good quality, which reduces the risk of accidents, injuries and disastrous product recalls.

-Prior to this, there was no effective mechanism for stopping the selling of unsafe products that are offered for sale online to end users within the European Union.
+Prior to this Regulation, there was no effective mechanism for stopping the selling of unsafe products that are offered for sale online or shipped directlty to end users within the European Union.

-Now, the Authorised Representative becomes a gatekeeper, protecting the market while helping manufacturers to comply with legal requirements.
+The Authorised Representative becomes a gatekeeper, protecting the market while helping manufacturers to comply with legal requirements of the European Union.

 Countries being part of the European Union